 Mid-Atlantic Spotlight: Local Pest Control Service Pricing (VA/MD/DC)

 In Virginia, Maryland, and D.C., local pest pressures shape pricing.
-This region sits in a moderate to high termite risk zone, according to Orkin.
+This region sits in a moderate to high termite risk zone.
 Heavy summer humidity drives up mosquito control demand, and D.C.’s dense urban layout fuels rodent calls.

 Expect in the DMV area: